kshedden/numpy_workshop/numpy_basics.md

 x = np.reshape(x, (5, 2))
 ```

+See also the tile and repeat functions for additional ways to
+construct larger arrays out of components.

 ### Indexing and slicing

 We can index and slice an ndarray just like we index and slice a